42 Food Questions from Millennials—Answered in 5 Words or Less

 A: One developed by a nutritionist

-Q: Should I go gluten-free if I don't have celiacs?
+Q: Should I go gluten-free if I don’t have celiac disease?

 A: No, just eat less gluten.